bluecough/SecureX-HaveIBeenPwned/README.md

 # Prerequisites
 I am using an Ubuntu image because its a good middle ground than to write a MacOS and a Windows version.
+Once you see how this is done you can apply this to the rest of the integrations.

 - Install Ubuntu 20.04 Desktop version on your VMWare environment.
 - Get a SecureX account and an AWS account.